scraed/CharacteristicGuidanceWebUI/README.md

 This is the official implementation of [Characteristic Guidance: Non-linear Correction for Diffusion Model at Large Guidance Scale](https://arxiv.org/abs/2312.07586).
 We are happy to announce that this work has been accepted by ICML 2024.

+## News

+New version with speed optimization (~2x faster) and stability improvement (better convergence at initial steps) is now call for testing.
+Please try the branch v1_dev.

 ## Features
 Characteristic guidance offers improved sample generation and control at high CFG scale.
 Try characteristic guidance for